Jan-Tech/Secure-s3-lambda-datadog/README.md

 - S3 bucket with encryption and least-privilege IAM.
 - Lambda monitored via Datadog for errors, latency, and invocations.
 - Easy to deploy using Terraform.

-Perfect lightweight project for showcasing **serverless observability** on your resume.